moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 Before creating an R Shiny app, you should be able to:

 * debug your deployment with relevant coding knowledge
-* maintain your app's Docker image file and manage its dependencies
+* maintain your app's Dockerfile and dependencies

 ## Publish your R Shiny app